fhoedemakers/PicoSystem_InfoNes/README.md

 - Y + A: Volume up
 - Y + B: Volume down

+> Speaker selection and volume level will be saved, but only when you reset to menu ( X + Y ) or toggle between games (Y + Left, Y + Right, Y + Up).
+Powering-off the device will not save these settings.

 ### In-Menu
 - Up/DOWN: Scroll through list
 - A : Start selected game